quinnbooth/AWS-Social-Media-Site/README.md

 # Demo & Instructions

+Demo of the site:

-Demo of the site (services may be shut down to avoid compounding AWS expenses, so watch this demo to see things fully in action):
+If the site is still up (unlikely), it can be found at: https://main.d32qlfn97b6d7q.amplifyapp.com/ <br>Services may be shut down to avoid compounding AWS expenses, so watch this demo to see things fully in action.

 *** Make sure your audio is ON ***